Gunnar Sträng

-Gunnar Georg Emanuel Sträng (23 December 1906 – 7 March 1992) was a Swedish Social Democratic politician, most known for being Sweden's longest serving minister for finance.
+Gunnar Georg Emanuel Sträng (23 December 1906 – 7 March 1992) was a Swedish trade unionist and statesman who served as Minister for Finance for 21 years from 1955 to 1976.
+A prominent member of the Social Democratic Party, Sträng represented Västra Götaland in the Riksdag from 1946 to 1985.

 Sträng grew up in a working-class family in Lövsta, today a part of Stockholm Municipality.
 After finishing school he started work as a gardener.
-In 1927 he joined the local branch of the gardeners' union and was soon elected to the board as secretary.
+In 1927, he joined the local branch of the gardeners' union and was soon elected to the board as secretary.
 A few years later, in 1932, he was elected as an official to the national union organisation for agricultural workers, with the task of recruiting new members in order to force the employers to consent to collective bargaining.
 In 1938, he was elected vice chairman of the trade union and the following year he succeeded the chairman.

-Through the Swedish Trade Union Confederation Sträng was appointed as a representative on various state committees, and on 6 July 1945 Prime Minister Per Albin Hansson offered him the position of minister of agriculture.
-Sträng turned him down, but a few days later he accepted the position of cabinet member, although not with the title of minister.
-In 1947 Sträng was made minister of supply and implemented harsh measures, such as petroleum rationing.
-The following year he accepted the role of minister of agriculture, and in 1951 he became minister for social affairs.
+Through the Swedish Trade Union Confederation, Sträng was appointed as a representative on various state committees, and on 6 July 1945, Prime Minister Per Albin Hansson offered him the position of minister of agriculture.
+Sträng turned him down but, a few days later, accepted the position of cabinet member, although not with the title of minister.
+In 1947, Sträng was made minister of supply and implemented harsh measures, such as petroleum rationing.
+The following year he accepted the role of minister of agriculture and, in 1951, he became minister for social affairs.
 During this period, health insurance was made mandatory through a state system.

-On 12 September 1955 Sträng was made minister for finance.
+On 12 September 1955, Sträng was made Minister for Finance.
 One of the major reforms during his time in office was the introduction of value-added tax.
 Joint taxation of spouses was abolished, a change that made it more economically attractive for women to seek paid employment.
 The Social Democrats, together with the Centre Party, also engineered the Swedish newspaper subsidy system, created to support the smaller newspapers in a region in order to prevent "newspaper death" and preserve diversity.

-When the Social Democrats did poorly in the 1956 elections, party leader Tage Erlander offered to step down and Sträng was offered the opportunity to take over the leadership – but refused.
+When the Social Democrats did poorly in the 1966 elections, party leader Tage Erlander offered to step down and Sträng was offered the opportunity to take over the leadership – but refused.
 He remained minister for finance until the Social Democrats lost power to the centre-right in the 1976 elections.